Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 There’s also a rich Native American history here as this was home to the original Nanticoke tribe and their ancestral villages.
 Each year they hold a Native American Festival in nearby Vienna, MD.

-Blackwater Refuge was also a point of importance in the American Civil War as well as the civil rights movement.
+Blackwater Refuge was also a point of importance in the American Civil War, as well as the civil rights movement.
 It’s honored as part of the Harriet Tubman Underground Railroad Monument.

 Kent Island

-Chesapeake Bay’s largest island makes for an outdoor escape from Washington DC
+Chesapeake Bay’s largest island makes for an outdoor escape from Washington DC.

 The Chesapeake Bay water in Kent Island

-Distance from Washington DC: 1 hour and 40 minutes | 📍 Google Maps
+🗺️ Distance from Washington DC: 1 hour and 40 minutes | 📍 Google Maps

 Kent Island is 48 miles away from Washington DC.
 It’s also the largest island in the Chesapeake Bay.
 Compared to Ocean City, you’ll find a much different crowd.
 Think small-town vibes, good food, and secluded beaches.
-This historic town at the base of Maryland’s eastern shore has a variety of activities to keep you entertained on your day trip from Washington DC.

 Play 18 holes on Blue Heron Golf Course.
 Visit the family-run distilleries on the island, Blackwater Distilling, and Cascia Vineyards.
 Hike or bike their two trails to enjoy beautiful sunsets.
 Visit Dirty Dave’s Tiki Bar for drinks on the beach.
 You can even go fishing at Romancoke Fishing Pier.
 If you’re not up for a busy trip, you could just as easily make this a laid-back getaway.

-Exploring this Chesapeake Bay island fully is best done over a weekend.
-Extend your day trip by booking at Maria’s Love B&B or George Brooks B&B. They’re both a short drive away from Kent Island’s main attractions.
-If you only have enough time for day trips from Washington DC, give yourself at least four hours to enjoy the island and all its unique appeals.
+Exploring this Chesapeake Bay island is best done over a weekend.
+However, if you only have enough time for day trips, give yourself at least four hours to enjoy the island and all its unique appeals.

 How useful was this post?